bucs110FALL22/portfolio-ryanfanchiotti/ch06/exam/readme.md

 # CS110 Midterm Exam

-## SHORT DESCRIPTION This program draws a taxi through the use of repeated equilateral shapes and circles
+## SHORT DESCRIPTION This program draws a taxi at a specified size through the use of repeated equilateral shapes and circles

 ## KNOWN BUGS AND INCOMPLETE PARTS Nope